mpalummo/DFT-2D/BN-2L/AA1/scf-bands/PBW+vdW/README.md

 #
-cd BN-2L/scf-bands/PBE+vdW
+cd BN-2L/AA1/scf-bands/PBE+vdW

-Copy the input files and Scripts to run and tp plot  from the two sub-directories cp ./Inputs/*in . cp ./Scripts/* .
+Copy the input files and Scripts files to run and to plot the Bandstructure

+cp ./Inputs/*in .
+cp ./Scripts/* .